Skip to content

 For complete information on the deploy.replicas option, refer to the Docker official documentation: Docker Documentation / Compose file deploy reference / replicas

-To enhance the processing capability of worker-8, the specific modification part is as follows:
+To improve the processing capability of worker-8, the specific modification part is as follows:

 The example only shows the key modification part.
 Please ensure the configuration is complete during actual operation.